A Mazandarani artist named Hamid Reza Golmohammadi has received the permit to launch a pumpkin art workshop for engraving and paintings on pumpkins.

 From the West to the East of Mazandaran, there are hundreds of products created with the innovation and art of Mazandarani craftsmen and the native culture and lifestyle of the province.
 They mostly include wooden containers and woolen or cotton clothes and dolls.

-He says it is also possible to produce stuff that all people can purchase, so that they enjoy it and the artist can earn money.
+He says it is also possible to produce artistic stuff that all people can purchase.
+This way, people enjoy the art while the artist earns good money.